claudiovm2001/e-commerce/README.md

 # e-commerce
 An eBay-inspired(auctions) web system built using Django.
-Made (almost) entirely from scratch.
+Made - almost - entirely from scratch (initial code is signalized).

 ||

 Um sistema web inspirado no eBay(leilões) construído em Django.
-Feito (quase) do zero.
+Feito - quase - do zero (código inicial sinalizado).

 ### How to run/Como executar: